<<

 Aside: "Why is it called a sliding window," you ask?
 Imagine a TCP data stream as a long line of bytes.
 The sliding window is how the sender sees the receiver's buffer: as a fixed-size "window" sliding along the stream of bytes.
 One edge of the window is between the last byte the receiver has read and the next byte to be read, and the other edge is between the last byte in the receiver's input buffer and the first byte to be sent from the sender's output buffer.
 As the receiver reads bytes out of the network buffers, the window slides down the stream; any time it slides into the sender's buffer, the sender sends more data to fill up the window.

-In Microsoft Winsock stacks, the sliding window defaults to 8 KB.
-That means that if it sends 8 KB of data without receiving an acknowledgement for the first packet, the stack won't send any more data until the first packet is acknowledged or the retry timer goes off, at which point it will try to send the first packet again.
-As each packet at the front of the "window" gets acknowledged, the 8 KB window "slides" along the data stream, allowing the remote peer to send more data.
+In modern Winsock stacks, the default sliding window is at least 8 KB.
+(You can change it in the registry: KB120642) That means that if it sends 8 KB of data without receiving an acknowledgement for the first packet, the stack won’t send any more data until the first packet is acknowledged or the retry timer goes off, at which point it will try to send the first packet again.
+As each packet at the front of the window gets acknowledged, the 8 KB window slides along the data stream, allowing the remote peer to send more data.

-Dividing Microsoft's 8 KB value by 0.0003 seconds gives about 26 MB/s, which means you hit the medium's maximum data rate (~12 MB/s) before you hit the limit imposed by the round trip time.
+Dividing Microsoft’s 8 KB value by 0.0003 seconds gives about 26 MByte/s, which means you hit the medium’s maximum data rate (~12 MByte/s) before you hit the limit imposed by the round trip time.

 For what it's worth, typical modem round trip times are in the 100-250 ms range.
 Calculating for 250 ms comes out to 32 KB/s, about five times the data rate of the fastest modem connections you're likely to see.
 In other words, an 8 KB window is plenty large for modems, despite the long round trip times.